With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMarshall I Pickens Hospital Greenville Memorial Medical Campus is a mental health treatment center in Greenville, South Carolina, located at 701 Grove Road, part of the 29605 zip code.
-Marshall I Pickens Hospital Greenville Memorial Medical Campus provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Marshall I Pickens Hospital Greenville Memorial Medical Campus also offers activity therapy, couples/family therapy and electroconvulsive therapy to children / adolescents, young adults and adults.
+Marshall I Pickens Hospital Greenville Memorial Medical Campus provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Marshall I Pickens Hospital Greenville Memorial Medical Campus also offers group therapy, psychotropic medication and couples/family therapy to children / adolescents, young adults and adults.
 Marshall I Pickens Hospital Greenville Memorial Medical Campus supports people with serious mental illness, seniors or older adults and children/adolescents with serious emotional disturbance.
-Marshall I Pickens Hospital Greenville Memorial Medical Campus also provides diet and exercise counseling, education services and integrated primary care services.
+Marshall I Pickens Hospital Greenville Memorial Medical Campus also provides education services, case management and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.